lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-65.md

     In the **Account** tab, you create the Adobe IMS Technical Account but for that you will need the integration details.
 Keep this page open for now.

-    Open a new tab and [Create new integration in Adobe I/O Console](#createnewintegration) to get the integration details for IMS Account configurations.
+    Open a new tab and [Create Adobe I/O integration](#createnewintegration) to get the integration details for IMS Account configurations.

-### Create integration in Adobe I/O Console {#createnewintegration}
+### Create Adobe I/O integration {#createnewintegration}

-The integration generates API Key, Client Secret, and Payload (JWT) which is required in setting up the IMS Technical Account configurations.
+Adobe I/O integration generates API Key, Client Secret, and Payload (JWT) which is required in setting up the IMS Technical Account configurations.

-1. Login to Adobe Console with system administrator privileges on the IMS organization of the Brand Portal tenant.
+1. Login to Adobe I/O Console with system administrator privileges on the IMS organization of the Brand Portal tenant.

    Default URL: [https://console.adobe.io/](https://console.adobe.io/)